sablier-labs/docs/docs/concepts/flow/01-overview.md

 Key traits:

-- No end time: the stream has a start date but no fixed stop.
+- No end time: the stream has a start time but no fixed end time.
 - Funds are streamed continuously at a fixed rate per second.
 - Stream must be topped up periodically to maintain solvency, [debt is otherwise accumulated](/concepts/flow/overview#total-debt).